Jacques Urlus: Biography

-Repertoire, voice & recordings
+Repertoire, voice and recordings

 Urlus is best remembered for his Wagnerian performances but he sang many other types of roles.
 He performed regularly, for example, the Evangelist in Johann Sebastian Bach's St Matthew Passion, always to much acclaim, as well as singing Tamino in Mozart's Die Zauberflöte and Florestan in Beethoven's Fidelio.
 He appeared, too, in such Verdi parts as Manrico (in Il trovatore), Radames (Aida) and Otello (Otello).
 He was not a stranger to the French repertoire either, appearing at various times as Samson (in Samson et Dalila), Faust (Faust), Raoul (Les Huguenots) and Don José (Carmen).

 In later years Urlus developed a reputation as a specialist in the vocal works of the Austrian composer and conductor Gustav Mahler.

 Although powerful, Urlus' voice was not like that of the usual 'monolithic' heldentenor, as epitomised by his mighty successor Lauritz Melchior (1890–1973).
 It was an elegant, flexible instrument with a lively vibrato and a smooth legato singing style.
 Urlus' voice also maintained its luminosity throughout a long career, despite the taxing demands placed upon it by the singer.
 This accounts for Urlus' continued success in a role as lyrical as Tamino.

 Today, Urlus is regarded as being one of the very best Wagner singers of all time.
-He made many acoustic discs of operatic arias and duets, mainly for HMV and Edison Records, which have been reissued on CD—most notably by Marston Records and the Preiser label.
+He made many acoustic discs of operatic arias and duets, mainly for His Master's Voice and Edison Records, which have been reissued on CD—most notably by Marston Records and the Preiser label.
 These recordings confirm the outstanding quality of his voice and the excellence and versatility of his musicianship.